 To accept them UNCONDITIONALLY is to for example be honest that you desired love when you were being shown disdain.
-You desired value when violation was aimed for, honour when humiliated by people who had a duty of care towards you.
+You desired value when violated and honour when humiliated by people who had a duty of care towards you.
 To accept your desire for safety, when harmed, is purity of heart.

 Its purity of heart because it stems from unconditional self love.
 Accepting your needs that weren’t met, to the ego is death because it was never rooted in self love to begin with.
 It’s root is in survival.
 The ego sees the antagonist as the enemy.
 It’s too soon or too raw to associate your true vulnerable needs to the antagonist.
 Fk the antagonist.
 When the ego doubles down on the story it takes you further away from self love.
 You swim in the illusion of protection the illusion of guarding yourself.

 Why do we care to desire what we do from them?
 Is how the ego presents its case.
 But the question is warped in falsehood it doesn’t require an answer it requires a challenge with the truth.

 I do not care to desire what I do from them, I CARE to desire it for myself.
 It’s what I deserve.
 It’s representative of my inherent worth.